 fluctuations, the series becomes smoother, and it is easier to compare data from month to month.
 In the LAUS program, data for census regions and divisions; the states,

-see Smoothed-Seasonally Adjusted Estimates (SSA) Questions and Answers.
+more information, see the Seasonal Adjustment page.
 Data for non-modeled metropolitan areas and metropolitan divisions also

 are available on a seasonally-adjusted basis in the supplemental tables at www.bls.gov/lau/metrossa.htm.